seasketch/heatmap/docs/install.md

 ```bash
     docker-compose run --rm --service-ports heatmap
 ```
-With this basic start command, the container only has access to the python-sap-map folder so any input/output will need to be maintained within it.
+With this basic start command, the container only has access to the heatmap folder so any input/output will need to be maintained within it.

 1. Alternatively, start container with external folder mounts for input and output
 ```bash